Alamblak language: Typology

 Alamblak is a polysynthetic language.
 It is highly agglutinative with some fusional elements.
-It exhibits several linguistic features that generally indicate polysynthesis in a Papuan language context.
-Some of these include: polypersonalism (marking of multiple arguments on verbs) and heavy head-marking.
-Its basic word order is SOV, and several other morphosyntactic features generally associated with SOV languages are also exhibited in Alamblak.
-Specifically, subordinate clauses precede independent clauses (e.g. relative clauses precede the head), case relators follow the noun (as enclitics or suffixes), and the interrogative element is not fronted in a clause, but remains in situ.
+It exhibits several linguistic features that generally indicate polysynthesis in a Papuan-language context.
+Some of these include polypersonalism (marking of multiple arguments on verbs) and heavy head-marking.
+Its basic word order is subject–object–verb, and several other morphosyntactic features generally associated with SOV languages are also exhibited in Alamblak.
+Specifically, subordinate clauses precede independent clauses (e.g., relative clauses precede the head), case relators follow the noun (as enclitics or suffixes), and the interrogative element is not fronted in a clause, but remains in situ.
 Examples of these typological features can be seen below.
 Examples are from Bruce (1984).